Houston Time Portal

 The 1909 storm devastated Velasco and after the storm moved inland there were only eight buildings left standing.
 Forty one casualties were inflicted along the Upper Texas Coast, and there was considerable damage to the port city of Galveston, although the newly constructed seawall and grade raising spared the city from the enormous casualties of the 1900 storm.
 [See German Lutheran Church for another postcard in this series with a connection to this storm.]

 It is unclear what the father of H. D. Jones was doing on the coast, he was after all from Kentucky and may have been in the area and only incidentally decided to help out.
 He mentions Dd Jones, and the fact that the latter seems to have been in charge of an expedition to cross the bay into Galveston.
-Dd Jones may have been a relation, but his identity has it been determines.
-The author directs his postcard to his son, H. D. Jones of Central City, a small town in central Kentucky , one of the largest coal mining districts in the country.
-It was the coal industry that initially drew H. D. Jones’ father, William Jones, to the area.
+Dd Jones may have been a relation, but his identity has not been determined.
+The author directs his postcard to his son, H. D. Jones of Central City, a small town in central Kentucky, but one of the largest coal mining districts in the country.
+It was the coal industry that initially drew H. D. Jones’ father, William Jones, to the area around central Ohio from a similar coal district in Wales.

-William Jones was born September 13, 1853 in South Wales, another great coal mining district, and he immigrated with his son, Hywel to the United States in 1882, settling in Muhlenberg County, KY, and working as a mine foreman.
-They had come to America on the S. S. Arizona when Hywel was about five years old.
-It is uncertain what happened to Hywel’s mother, but about 1900 William married Lucy Ann Stroud, born in 1864 in Kentucky.
+William Jones was born September 13, 1853 in South Wales, and in 1882 he and his son Hywel came to America on the S. S. Arizona when Hywel was about five years old.
+They settled in Muhlenberg County, KY, where William worked as a mine foreman.
+It is not certain what happened to Hywel’s mother, whether she stayed behind or had already died by the time the family came over, but about 1900 William married Lucy Ann Stroud, born in 1864 in Kentucky.
 At this time Hywell, who began to call himself Howell to avoid confusion by those unaware of Welsh naming conventions, worked as a engineer in the mines and lived in nearby Ohio County, KY adjoining Muhlenberg County.
 On January 18, 1898 in Central City he married Ester and on August 14, 1900 they had a son, William Gaddis Jones.
-In 1910 Howell and his father were both together again in Central City, but on 20 October, 1915 William died of stomach cancer and Howell Jones had moved to Chicago where he worked as a stationary engineer.
+In 1910 Howell and his father were both together again in Central City, but on 20 October, 1915 William died of stomach cancer by which time Howell Jones had moved to Chicago where he worked as a stationary engineer.
 William was buried in Fairmount Cemetery in Central City, KY.

-Howell Jones stayed in Chicago and by 1940 he was a widower working as a stationary engineer at a hotel, living with his unmarried son William, 39, who worked at the hotel as a cook.
-In 1946 Howell received his naturalization papers, and in 1947 his stepmother Lucy Ann, died and was buried beside his father.
+Howell Jones stayed in Chicago and by 1940 he was a widower working as an engineer at a hotel, living with his unmarried son William, 39, who worked at the hotel as a cook.
+In 1946 Howell received his naturalization papers, and in 1947 his stepmother Lucy Ann, died and was buried beside his father in Ohio.
 It is not known when Howell or his son William died.

 Powered by Create your own unique website with customizable templates.